 - Is it really feasible to redo the entire app with newer framework?

-- Is there a way I can keep my current AngularJs 1.x stack and slowly add the future releases of my app using newer libraries/frameworks?
+- Is there a way I can keep my current AngularJs 1.x stack and slowly add new feature releases using newer libraries/frameworks?

 - How do I pass data between AngularJs and the new library that I use?

 So...
 I'm in the midst of experimenting with moving from AngularJS@1.6 to ReactJS.
-By that, I don't mean migrating all of our front-end-micro-services over, but rather coming up with a strategy where our legacy AngularJS apps live side-by-side with the newer ReactJS apps.
+By that, I don't mean migrating all of our front-end-micro-services and apps over, but rather coming up with a strategy where our legacy AngularJS apps live side-by-side with the newer ReactJS apps.
 The plan is that we are able to re-use as much shared code as possible with minimal re-write and in the end, our Users won't be able to tell the difference, except faster page load times!

 - Bootstrap-React - Pretty similar to the

 Angular-Bootstraplibrary we're using in the legacy stuff.
 It basically takes all of the components that have interactions that would typically require JQuery (Typeaheads, tooltips, etc) if you were using stock bootstrap, and wraps them in whatever library you're using.
 In this case React & Angular respectively.

 - React-Redux - Using this to replace our $rootScope and full-application state.

 - First up I got the create-react-app setup and implemented

 React-Routerworking to serve 2 distinct pages.